explodinglabs/explodinglabs.github.io/_posts/2020-10-29-big-ball-of-mud.markdown

 title: "Big Ball of Mud"
 permalink: /big-ball-of-mud
 ---
-A big ball of mud is **a software system that lacks perceivable architecture**.
+A big ball of mud is a software system that lacks any perceivable architecture.

 > Although undesirable from a software engineering point of view, such systems
 > are common in practice due to business pressures, developer turnover and code